BatoolMM/R-markdown/_episodes_rmd/07-applying-citations-bibliography-styles.Rmd

 ---
-title: "07-Markdown-Syntax-Applying-Citation-and-Bibliography-Syntax-and-Styles"
+title: "Markdown Syntax: Adding Citations and Bibliography"
-teaching: 5 min
+teaching: 5
-exercises: 0 min
+exercises: 0
 questions:
 - How to include citations?
 - How to create a list of references?